sainttelant/Impromptu-VLA/README.md

 **Pro Tip:** We highly recommend creating a dedicated virtual environment (using tools like `conda` or `venv`) to manage the dependencies for this project.
 This helps keep your workspace clean and avoids conflicts with other Python projects.
 Happy configuring! 👩‍💻

+To ensure a consistent and reproducible development or production environment, we've provided an environment.yaml file.
+This file lists all the necessary Conda and pip packages, along with their specific versions.

 <section class="section hero is-light">
     <div class="container is-max-desktop">
       <h2 class="title is-3 has-text-centered" style="margin-bottom: 1.2rem;">📊 Results</h2>